ARMOUR Residential REIT (ARR) Scheduled to Post Quarterly Earnings on Tuesday

-ARMOUR Residential REIT (NYSE:ARR – Get Free Report) is scheduled to be posting its quarterly earnings results on Tuesday, February 13th.
+ARMOUR Residential REIT (NYSE:ARR – Get Free Report) is scheduled to release its earnings data on Tuesday, February 13th.

 ARMOUR Residential REIT Dividend Announcement

-The business also recently announced a monthly dividend, which will be paid on Wednesday, February 28th.
-Shareholders of record on Thursday, February 15th will be given a dividend of $0.24 per share.
-The ex-dividend date is Wednesday, February 14th.
-This represents a $2.88 annualized dividend and a yield of 15.28%.
-ARMOUR Residential REIT’s dividend payout ratio (DPR) is presently -218.18%.
+The firm also recently announced a monthly dividend, which will be paid on Wednesday, February 28th.
+Shareholders of record on Thursday, February 15th will be issued a $0.24 dividend.
+This represents a $2.88 dividend on an annualized basis and a yield of 15.28%.
+The ex-dividend date of this dividend is Wednesday, February 14th.
+ARMOUR Residential REIT’s dividend payout ratio (DPR) is currently -218.18%.

 Insider Buying and Selling at ARMOUR Residential REIT